awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 By default, when PostgreSQL database objects are created, they receive "public" access privileges\.
 You can revoke all privileges to a database and then explicitly add privileges back as you need them\.

-As the master user, you can remove all privileges from a database using the following command format:
+As the master user, you can remove all privileges from a database using the following command format\.

 ```
 revoke all on database <database name> from public;